coolaj86/nodejs-https-sni-vhost-example/README.md

 node server
 ```

 The app listens on 1 "fallback" domain and 2 vhost domains.
+All of these domains point to 127.0.0.1, so you can test them without any modification.

 * <https://localhost:4443>
 * <https://local.foobar3000.com:4443>